Verifying the output of quantum optimizers with ground-state energy lower bounds: The Chordal Branch and Bound algorithm

-As a first test we compare the performance of the CBB method with a sparse Ising problem in the two cases of exploiting and not exploiting the chordal extension trick.
-In the absence of chordal extension, our BB method is comparable to the one introduced in~\cite{rendl2008solving} (for details, see Section~\ref{sec:methods}).
+As an illustration of the gain in scalability provided by the chordal extension, we compare the performance of the CBB method with a sparse Ising problem in the two cases of exploiting and not exploiting the chordal extension.
 As a benchmark of a sparse instance, we consider the standard 2D ferromagnetic Ising model in a statically disordered magnetic field (quenched disorder) that is picked independently from normal distributions of mean zero and variance $\sigma$ for each site.
+Similar results are obtained for other models with local interactions.
 As a function of the disorder strength $\sigma$, the model undergoes a phase transition from a ferromagnetic ground state (in which all states are aligned with each other) to a disordered phase (in which, for extremely large disorder, the spins are aligned with the local magnetic fields).
-For this model it is known that the ground state can in principle be found in polynomial time (for details see Section~\ref{sec;complexityoffindingIsinggroundstates}).
+For this model it is known that the ground state can in principle be found in polynomial time (see Appendix \ref{app:complexityoffindingIsinggroundstates}).

-Indeed, the non-chordal BB method is able to do that, but, especially in the interesting region close to the phase transition, fast growing memory requirements and runtime make the method impractical for systems that are larger than $15 \times 15$ on the hardware we have at our disposal.
+Indeed, the non-chordal BB method is able to find the solution with an effort that scales roughly with a $N^5$ dependence, see Figure~\ref{fig:timeplot}.
+However, and especially in the interesting region close to the phase transition, fast growing memory requirements and runtime make the method impractical for systems that are larger than $15 \times 15$ on the hardware we have at our disposal.
 The CBB method, in contrast, allows us to solve systems of over $35 \times 35$ sites on the same hardware, due to both lower memory requirements and a very significantly reduced runtime, both in terms of absolute numbers and in terms of scaling (see Figure~\ref{fig:timeplot} for a comparison).
-While the runtime of non-chordal BB exhibits a roughly $N^5$ dependence on the number of spins $N$, CBB scales roughly as $N^3$.
+When using the chordal extension, the method scales roughly as $N^3$, as opposed to the $N^5$ dependence without it.